AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

    >
    >During the sync process, you may notice that the "[!UICONTROL Dynamic Entities Sync]" item disappears from the navigational tree.
 This is expected behavior, and it will reappear after the sync is complete.

-1. The entity now has a green checkmark on it.
+1. The entity now has a green checkmark.

    ![](assets/enable-sync-for-a-custom-entity-7.png)